The Revolutionary Elite’s Double Standard on Insurrections

 Before such a revolution can be effected, the Senate, it is to be observed, must in the first place corrupt itself; must next corrupt the State legislatures; must then corrupt the House of Representatives; and must finally corrupt the people at large.
 It is evident that the Senate must be first corrupted before it can attempt an establishment of tyranny.

-Yes, well again, that already happened long ago.
-There are ample opportunities in the Federalist Papers for either Hamilton, Jay, or Madison to bring up explicitly how the militias could or should overturn the federal government if they no longer represent the people, but nowhere in the Federalist Papers do they do this.
-Furthermore, the multiple rebellions in US history that have been put down by militias, which did not seek to overthrow the federal government, call into question how amenable either the founding fathers were, or those US leaders that followed them were in having their government overturned.
+Yes, well, again, that already happened long ago.
+There are ample opportunities in the Federalist Papers for Hamilton, Jay, or Madison to explicitly argue that the militias could or should overturn the federal government if they no longer represent the people, but nowhere in the Federalist Papers do they do so.
+Furthermore, the multiple rebellions in US history that were put down by militias, which did not seek to overthrow the federal government, call into question how amenable either the founding fathers were, or those US leaders who followed them, were to having their government overturned.

 The following is a good quotation that summarizes some of my observations.